nbinding/PMHive/README.md

 # PMHive
-Your comprehensive hub for product management resources.
-Discover articles, guides, templates, and tools, and join a community of professionals sharing insights and best practices to excel in product management.

----

 Welcome to PMHive, your comprehensive hub for product management resources.
 Our goal is to create an open and collaborative environment where product managers can access a wealth of information and tools to enhance their skills and knowledge.
 PMHive is completely free and open, ensuring that valuable resources are available to everyone in the product management community.

 ## Table of Contents